-Abstract-The strict requirements on the timing correctness biased the modeling and analysis of real-time systems towards the worst-case performances.
+Abstract-The strict requirements on the timing correctness biased the modeling and analysis of real-time systems toward the worst-case performances.
 Such focus on the worst-case, however, does not provide enough information to effectively steer the resource/energy optimization.
-In this paper, we integrate a probabilistic-based energy prediction strategy with the precise scheduling of mixed-criticality tasks, where the timing correctness must be met for all tasks at all scenarios.
-The Dynamic Voltage and Frequency Scaling (DVFS) is applied to this precise scheduling policy to enable energy minimization.
+In this article, we integrate a probabilistic-based energy prediction strategy with the precise scheduling of mixed-criticality tasks, where the timing correctness must be met for all tasks at all scenarios.
+The dynamic voltage and frequency scaling (DVFS) is applied to this precise scheduling policy to enable energy minimization.
 We propose a probabilistic technique to derive an energy-efficient speed (for the processor) that minimizes the average energy consumption, while guaranteeing the (worst-case) timing correctness for all tasks, including LO-criticality ones, under any execution condition.
 We present a response time analysis for such systems under the nonpreemptive fixed-priority scheduling policy.
-Finally, we conduct an extensive simulation campaign based on randomly generated task sets to verify the effectiveness of our algorithm (w.r.t. energy savings) and it reports up to 46% energy-saving.
+Finally, we conduct an extensive simulation campaign based on randomly generated task sets to verify the effectiveness of our algorithm (with respect to energy savings) and it reports up to 46% energy-saving.